icgili/icgili/README.md

 <h2>☄️ Hey!
 I'm İbrahim İçgili</h2>

-- 👾  I’m currently working with .NET and Python
+- 👾  I’m currently working with .NET and JavaScript

-- 💬  Ask me about **JavaScript, CSS and React.js.**

 - 📫  How to reach me **icgili@outlook.com**